 -High Fructose Corn Syrup: High fructose corn syrup is produced from corn starch in a similar manner to corn based glucose syrup.
 Some of the glucose is then converted into fructose.
 Glucose is bad enough, but added fructose in your baby’s diet is even worse.
 While fructose found in whole foods, such as fruit, are not a problem for the human body, added fructose is.
 Fructose has been linked to insulin resistance, diabetes, fatty liver disorders and obesity.

 -Brown rice syrup:Though brown rice syrup is often thought of as being a healthy alternative to corn syrup, when it comes down to it, it’s basically just glucose.
 The only difference is it is made from rice instead or corn.
 And to make matters worse it has been shown to contain high levels of arsenic.
 (Note: There are some companies that filter their brown rice syrup to remove as much arsenic as possible, and will state that they do so).

 Nearly all formulas contain some form of added sugar.
 Some companies, in an effort to avoid the problems simple sugars cause, use lactose as the primary sugar.
 Though this lactose will not be broken down in quite the same manner as the lactose in breastmilk (because it is missing the HMOs), it is still a complex sugar and is better than the simple sugars listed above.

 If you find that you need to use a formula for your baby, look into the sugars it contains.
 Try to select a formula that contains less added sugar.
 Better yet, choose a formula that has lactose.
-Formulas produced in Europe, where food standards are higher, are a good place to start.
+Many of our brands, especially Stage PRE, only contain lactose.